Alan S. Kaufman

-Alan S. Kaufman (born April 1944) is an American psychologist and writer known for his work on intelligence testing.
+Alan S. Kaufman (born April 1944) is an American psychologist, writer, and research professor known for his work on intelligence testing.

 Early life and career

 Born in Brooklyn and raised on Long Island, Kaufman earned his bachelor's degree from the University of Pennsylvania in 1965; M.A. in Educational Psychology from Columbia University in 1967; and Ph.D. from Columbia University in 1970 (under Robert L. Thorndike), specializing in psychometrics.

 He has been married to psychologist Nadeen L. Kaufman since 1964.
-While Assistant Director at The Psychological Corporation from 1968 to 1974, he worked closely with David Wechsler on the revision of the Wechsler Intelligence Scale for Children (WISC) and supervised the standardization of the revised version (WISC-R).
-He also collaborated with Dorothea McCarthy in the development and standardization of the McCarthy Scales of Children’s Abilities.
-He held positions at University of Georgia (1974–1979) and University of Alabama (1984–1995) before taking a position at Yale University.
+While Assistant Director at The Psychological Corporation from 1968 to 1974, he worked closely with David Wechsler on the revision of the Wechsler Intelligence Scale for Children (WISC-R) and supervised its standardization.
+He also collaborated with Dorothea McCarthy in the development and standardization of the McCarthy Scales of Children's Abilities.
+He held positions at University of Georgia (1974–1979), University of Alabama (1984–1995), and Yale University (1997-2023) before taking a position at University of Connecticut.

-Both have been at Yale University's Child Study Center in the School of Medicine since 1997.